themohitgodara/To-do-app/README.md

 # To-do-app
-this is my first JavaSript project
+this is my first JavaScript project